-Quite naturally, recent developments have had a major impact on the lives of residents.
-Comments received during the original consultations and survey demonstrate some of the resulting concerns, around the original NA, which are still relevant to the new NA.
-This Plan aims to address:
+Quite naturally, these developments have had a major impact on the lives of residents.
+Comments received during the consultations demonstrate some of the resulting concerns, which this Plan aims to address:

 - "Kingsbrook is in danger of destroying the rural nature of Bierton with Broughton, with its 3,000 years of history, and creating zones between the old and the new villages where no development can take place is essential to maintaining the character of each." - "Kingsbrook should really preclude any further development in the NA for the duration of this Plan." - "Any new development must respect the history and heritage of Bierton with Broughton by not damaging any important remains or views, but also must be designed to preserve and enhance that history and heritage." - "A constant stream of in-fill housing planning applications is running up against the boundaries of the existing Conservation Areas."